Jaclyn Smith

-Jacquelyn Ellen "Jaclyn" Smith (born October 26, 1945) is an American actress and businesswoman.
-She is best known for her role as Kelly Garrett in the television series Charlie's Angels (1976–1981), and was the only original female lead to remain with the series for its complete run.
+Jaclyn Smith (born October 26, 1945) is an American actress.
+She is most notable for her role as Kelly Garrett in the television series Charlie's Angels (1976–1981), and was the only original female lead to remain with the series for its complete run.
 She reprised the role with cameo appearances in the films Charlie's Angels: Full Throttle (2003) and Charlie's Angels (2019).
 Her other films include Nightkill (1980) and Déjà Vu (1985).
 Beginning in the 1980s, she began developing and marketing her own brands of clothing and perfume.

 Smith began her career in 1968 in minor roles.
 In 1976, she was cast in Charlie's Angels, alongside Kate Jackson and Farrah Fawcett.
 The show propelled all three to stardom, including an appearance on the front cover of Time magazine.
 She was nominated for the Golden Globe for Best Actress in a Miniseries or TV Film for the title role in the TV film Jacqueline Bouvier Kennedy (1981), and went on to star in numerous TV films and miniseries over the next 20 years, including Rage of Angels (1983), George Washington (1984), The Bourne Identity (1988), Kaleidoscope (1990) and Nightmare in the Daylight (1992).
 She had a recurring role from 2002 to 2004 in the drama series The District and appeared as Olivia Hodges in two episodes of CSI: Crime Scene Investigation in 2012.

 Early life

-Jacquelyn Ellen Smith was born in Houston, Texas, the daughter of Margaret Ellen (née Hartsfield) and Jack Smith (born Jacob Kupferschmidt), a dentist.
-Her father was of Russian-Jewish descent, whereas her mother had English, Scottish, Irish, and Welsh heritage.
+Smith was born in Houston, Texas, the daughter of Margaret Ellen (née Hartsfield) and Jack Smith (born Jacob Kupferschmidt), a dentist.
 She graduated from Mirabeau B. Lamar High School in 1964.
 She majored in psychology and drama at Trinity University (Texas) in San Antonio but completed only a year.
 Instead, she moved to New York and joined the Balanchine School of American Ballet.

-Smith's career aspirations shifted to modeling and acting as she found work in television commercials and print ads, including one for Listerine mouthwash.
-She was reportedly offered the role of Victoria Winters on the ABC daytime series Dark Shadows in 1968 but turned it down.
-She landed a job as a "Breck girl" for Breck Shampoo in 1971, and a few years later joined the model/actress Farrah Fawcett as a spokesmodel for Wella Balsam shampoo.

 Career

 Early career

+Smith's career aspirations shifted to modeling and acting as she found work in television commercials and print ads, including one for Listerine mouthwash.
+In 1966, she auditioned for the role of Victoria Winters on the ABC daytime series Dark Shadows, but was not hired.
+The role went instead to Alexandra Moltke.

 First appearing uncredited in Goodbye, Columbus (1969), Smith had a noticeable role in The Adventurers (1970), in which she played a journalist.
 Both movies were filmed in 1968.
 Smith followed these up with guest spots on shows like The Partridge Family, McCloud, Switch and The Rookies.
+She landed a job as a "Breck girl" for Breck Shampoo in 1971, and a few years later joined Farrah Fawcett as a spokesmodel for Wella Balsam shampoo.
 She was in the made-for-television movies Probe (1972) and Bootleggers (1974).